 We store information on a secure database, which only trained and authorised members of the team (including staff and volunteers) have access to.
 In order to prevent unauthorised access or disclosure, we have robust policies and procedures to safeguard and secure any information we hold.
 Regular backups are maintained to prevent loss or damage.

-We do not store debit/credit card details, these are destroyed or obscured as soon as payments/donations are processed in a safe and secure manner.
+Trinity does not itself store debit/credit card details – these are destroyed or obscured as soon as payments/donations are processed in a safe and secure manner.